rogeriotaques/seed-php/readme.md

     RewriteCond %{REQUEST_FILENAME} !-d
     RewriteRule ^(.*)$ index.php [QSA,L]
 </IfModule>
 ```

 Done!
 Now, do access your project on any browser. ;)

 ## Get involved

-This is an open-source project, which means that you can also freely
+This is an open-source project, which means you can also freely
 contribute to improve it and make it better.
 To do your contributions,
 fork this repository, do your changes or improvements and create a pull
 request.

 ## Get support